Dag Ole Teigen

 Dag Ole Teigen (born 10 August 1982 in Volda) is a Norwegian politician for the Labour Party (AP).
-He represented Hordaland in the Norwegian Parliament, where he met from 2005-2009 in the place of Anne-Grete Strøm-Erichsen, who was appointed to a government position.
-He was elected on his own right to serve a full term from 2009-2013.
+He represented Hordaland in the Norwegian Parliament, where he met from 2005 to 2009 in the place of Anne-Grete Strøm-Erichsen, who was appointed to a government position.
+He was elected on his own right to serve a full term from 2009 to 2013.

-Teigen was a member of the Standing Committee on Health and Care Services from 2005-2009, and a member of the Standing Committee on Finance and Economic Affairs from 2009-2013.
+Teigen was a member of the Standing Committee on Health and Care Services from 2005 to 2009, and a member of the Standing Committee on Finance and Economic Affairs from 2009 to 2013.

 He holds a master's degree in public policy and management from the University of Agder (2014), and a Bachelor of Arts from the University of Bergen (2004).
 He participated at The Oxford Experience in 2013.

-He was elected to the municipality council of Fjell in 2003.
+He was elected to the municipal council of Fjell Municipality in 2003.
 He is a member of Mensa.